 705-675-1151 ext.
 2351

-Judith Horrigan Lecturer, School of Nursing, Faculty of Health
+Dr. Judith Horrigan Assistant Professor, School of Nursing, Faculty of Health

 705-675-1151 ext.
 3718

-Dr. Behdin NowrouziPostdoctoral Fellow, School of Human Kinetics, Faculty of Health
+Dr. Celine LarivièreDean, School of Kinesiology and Health Sciences, Faculty of Health

-Dr. Michel LarivièreAssociate Professor, School of Human Kinetics, Faculty of Health
+Dr. Michel LarivièreFull Professor, School of Kinesiology and Health Sciences, Faculty of Health

 705-675-1151 ext.
 1202

-Dr. Stephen RitchieAssociate Professor, School of Human Kinetics, Faculty of Health
+Dr. Stephen RitchieAssociate Professor, School of Kinesiology and Health Sciences, Faculty of Health

 As an avid outdoorsman, Stephen has international mountaineering experience scaling peaks throughout Canada, the United States, Alaska, Mexico, and in the Himalayas.
 He has also canoed, kayaked, and rafted throughout Canada on turbulent whitewater rivers, and he has led several long backcountry wilderness expeditions in some of the most remote regions of Canada.
 Stephen resides in Sudbury Ontario with his wife Nathalie and their two children Tristan and Ixta.
 And when he is not too busy with his teaching, research, climbing, or paddling adventures, he can be found lounging on the bank of the Aux Sables River in northern Ontario.